tendermint/tendermint/spec/p2p/v0.34/peer_manager.md

 *Unconditional peers* are not subjected to the limits of maximum inbound and outbound connections and Tendermint always attempts to connect to them, even if the maximum number of connections is reached.

+## Pending of documentation

+The `dialSeeds` method of the PEX reactor.

+The `dialPeer` method of the PEX reactor.
+This includes `dialAttemptsInfo`, `maxBackoffDurationForPeer` methods.